 America's right-slanted political landscape is not unknown to me.
 The U.S. has not had an established left for decades; its so-called "left" is the center-right Democrats and its "right" is nothing short of far-right extremism.
-This is something I have feared: for all the social and – to a more limited extent – economic victories of the Obama administration, 'Murica has stood fast as a right-wing nation and has on many fronts slid further to the far right.
-But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, an orangutan, and a bad comb-over – Donald Trump.
-It is sad to see Obama step down only to be replaced by a neo-fascist who, like all his sympathizers and European equivalents, deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.
+This is something I have feared: for all the social and – to a more limited extent – economic victories of the Obama administration, America has stood fast as a right-wing nation and has on many fronts slid further to the far right.
+But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, and an orangutan with a bad comb-over – Donald Trump.
+It is sad to see Obama step down only to be replaced by a neo-fascist sympathizer who — like his most ardent followers and European equivalents — deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.

 The rise of Trump and the alt-right

 The alt-right and Trump are talking about unity and coming together to "make America great again."
 But their idea of unity is conformity with their regressive values; their idea of unity is homogenization and eradication.
 They want us – the left – to abandon that in which we believe just so they – the far right – can have a sense of peace, knowing they can push through their bigoted and greedy agenda without resistance.
 They think they have won and are asking us to lay down arms.
 But I will tell you this: We will never lay down arms; we will not waver or go away; we will fight the right for our rights with everything we've got.
-The same is true for Europe, where the establishment is shifting to the right and the far right is rising; we will not give up our rights, our values, or our social democracy without peaceful but persistent resistance.
-(Social democracy is a more accurate term for democratic socialism.)
+The same is true for Europe, where the establishment is shifting to the right and the far right is rising; we will not give up our rights, our values, or our social democracy — a more accurate term for what in mainstream media is known as democratic socialism — without peaceful but persistent resistance.

 I do not disagree with every single decision Trump has made.
 For example, he withdrew from the Trans-Pacific Partnership, which was a terrible trade agreement.
 Indeed, leftists like myself and Bernie actively oppose bad trade agreements, which we have in common with nationalists like Trump.
 However, the difference is the reasons for opposing such trade agreements and the intent of withdrawing from them.
 Trade agreements should be carefully examined because they can easily empower the corporations, pull down wages, dissolve worker rights, and destroy the middle class.
 While I do not doubt that Trump honestly thinks he will help the struggling workers of America, he is approaching the issue from a nationalist perspective.
 It is not about lessening the damage of capitalism; it is about benefiting us and not them, the bad foreigners.
 Donald Trump is certainly no social democrat and definitely not part of the proletariat; he has no real solutions for the working poor and the shrinking middle class.
 Pulling out of the TPP was the right decision, but it is what he does next that matters.
 He has sewn together a wound, but how will he treat the infection?
 He won't.